Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 2. It acts on the pituitary gland to produce adrenocorticotropic hormone.

-Itsenko-Cushing's syndrome can be caused by the following reasons:
+Itsenko-Cushing syndrome can be caused by the following reasons:

 • Due to problems with the pituitary gland, too much adrenocorticotropic hormone circulates in the blood, which stimulates the adrenal glands.

-Classification of the causes of hypercortisolism
+Classification of causes of hypercortisolism

 Spontaneous hypercortisolism